Roads Improvement Association: Cycling origins

 The Roads Improvement Association (RIA) was jointly established in October 1886 by the Cyclists' Touring Club and the National Cyclists' Union, both of which had been founded in 1878.

-The NCU was originally the Bicycle Union, instigated by Gerard Cobb, a Cambridge University music tutor and president of the university's bicycle club, and also later a member of the CTC's national council.
+The NCU was originally the Bicycle Union, instigated by Gerard Francis Cobb, a Cambridge University music tutor and president of the university's bicycle club, and also later a member of the CTC's national council.
 In July 1878, Cobb led the Bicycle Union's lobbying of the Local Government Board, one of the official bodies managing British highways, and also actively campaigned for highway improvements in Cambridge.
 The Bicycle Union was renamed the National Cyclists' Union in 1883, and continued to campaign for highway improvements, successfully pursuing an 1885 legal action, with support from highway engineer Thomas Codrington, regarding the road between Birmingham and Halesowen.
 In October 1886, the CTC and NCU pooled resources and formed the Roads Improvement Association.

 As transport expert Christian Wolmar has observed: